aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `max_tracked_clients` (Number) The maximum number of tracked IP addresses that have failed login.
 Example: `100000`.
 - `time_window_seconds` (Number) The window of time in which the value for `allowed_tries` is enforced.
 Example: `3600`.
 - `type` (String) Enum: `ip`.
 The type of rate limiting.

+<a id="nestedblock--opensearch_user_config--opensearch--search_backpressure"></a>
+### Nested Schema for `opensearch_user_config.opensearch.search_backpressure`

+Optional:

+- `mode` (String) Enum: `monitor_only`, `enforced`, `disabled`.
+The search backpressure mode.
+Valid values are monitor_only, enforced, or disabled.
+Default is monitor_only.
+- `node_duress` (Block List, Max: 1) Node duress settings (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--search_backpressure--node_duress))
+- `search_shard_task` (Block List, Max: 1) Search shard settings (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--search_backpressure--search_shard_task))
+- `search_task` (Block List, Max: 1) Search task settings (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--search_backpressure--search_task))

+<a id="nestedblock--opensearch_user_config--opensearch--search_backpressure--node_duress"></a>
+### Nested Schema for `opensearch_user_config.opensearch.search_backpressure.node_duress`

+Optional:

+- `cpu_threshold` (Number) The CPU usage threshold (as a percentage) required for a node to be considered to be under duress.
+Default is 0.9.
+- `heap_threshold` (Number) The heap usage threshold (as a percentage) required for a node to be considered to be under duress.
+Default is 0.7.
+- `num_successive_breaches` (Number) The number of successive limit breaches after which the node is considered to be under duress.
+Default is 3.

+<a id="nestedblock--opensearch_user_config--opensearch--search_backpressure--search_shard_task"></a>
+### Nested Schema for `opensearch_user_config.opensearch.search_backpressure.search_shard_task`

+Optional:

+- `cancellation_burst` (Number) The maximum number of search tasks to cancel in a single iteration of the observer thread.
+Default is 10.0.
+- `cancellation_rate` (Number) The maximum number of tasks to cancel per millisecond of elapsed time.
+Default is 0.003.
+- `cancellation_ratio` (Number) The maximum number of tasks to cancel, as a percentage of successful task completions.
+Default is 0.1.
+- `cpu_time_millis_threshold` (Number) The CPU usage threshold (in milliseconds) required for a single search shard task before it is considered for cancellation.
+Default is 15000.
+- `elapsed_time_millis_threshold` (Number) The elapsed time threshold (in milliseconds) required for a single search shard task before it is considered for cancellation.
+Default is 30000.
+- `heap_moving_average_window_size` (Number) The number of previously completed search shard tasks to consider when calculating the rolling average of heap usage.
+Default is 100.
+- `heap_percent_threshold` (Number) The heap usage threshold (as a percentage) required for a single search shard task before it is considered for cancellation.
+Default is 0.5.
+- `heap_variance` (Number) The minimum variance required for a single search shard task’s heap usage compared to the rolling average of previously completed tasks before it is considered for cancellation.
+Default is 2.0.
+- `total_heap_percent_threshold` (Number) The heap usage threshold (as a percentage) required for the sum of heap usages of all search shard tasks before cancellation is applied.
+Default is 0.5.

+<a id="nestedblock--opensearch_user_config--opensearch--search_backpressure--search_task"></a>
+### Nested Schema for `opensearch_user_config.opensearch.search_backpressure.search_task`

+Optional:

+- `cancellation_burst` (Number) The maximum number of search tasks to cancel in a single iteration of the observer thread.
+Default is 5.0.
+- `cancellation_rate` (Number) The maximum number of search tasks to cancel per millisecond of elapsed time.
+Default is 0.003.
+- `cancellation_ratio` (Number) The maximum number of search tasks to cancel, as a percentage of successful search task completions.
+Default is 0.1.
+- `cpu_time_millis_threshold` (Number) The CPU usage threshold (in milliseconds) required for an individual parent task before it is considered for cancellation.
+Default is 30000.
+- `elapsed_time_millis_threshold` (Number) The elapsed time threshold (in milliseconds) required for an individual parent task before it is considered for cancellation.
+Default is 45000.
+- `heap_moving_average_window_size` (Number) The window size used to calculate the rolling average of the heap usage for the completed parent tasks.
+Default is 10.
+- `heap_percent_threshold` (Number) The heap usage threshold (as a percentage) required for an individual parent task before it is considered for cancellation.
+Default is 0.2.
+- `heap_variance` (Number) The heap usage variance required for an individual parent task before it is considered for cancellation.
+A task is considered for cancellation when taskHeapUsage is greater than or equal to heapUsageMovingAverage * variance.
+Default is 2.0.
+- `total_heap_percent_threshold` (Number) The heap usage threshold (as a percentage) required for the sum of heap usages of all search tasks before cancellation is applied.
+Default is 0.5.

+<a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure"></a>
+### Nested Schema for `opensearch_user_config.opensearch.shard_indexing_pressure`

+Optional:

+- `enabled` (Boolean) Enable or disable shard indexing backpressure.
+Default is false.
+- `enforced` (Boolean) Run shard indexing backpressure in shadow mode or enforced mode.
+            In shadow mode (value set as false), shard indexing backpressure tracks all granular-level metrics, but it doesn’t actually reject any indexing requests.
+            In enforced mode (value set as true), shard indexing backpressure rejects any requests to the cluster that might cause a dip in its performance.
+            Default is false.
+- `operating_factor` (Block List, Max: 1) Operating factor (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--operating_factor))
+- `primary_parameter` (Block List, Max: 1) Primary parameter (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter))

+<a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--operating_factor"></a>
+### Nested Schema for `opensearch_user_config.opensearch.shard_indexing_pressure.operating_factor`

+Optional:

+- `lower` (Number) Specify the lower occupancy limit of the allocated quota of memory for the shard.
+                    If the total memory usage of a shard is below this limit, shard indexing backpressure decreases the current allocated memory for that shard.
+                    Default is 0.75.
+- `optimal` (Number) Specify the optimal occupancy of the allocated quota of memory for the shard.
+                    If the total memory usage of a shard is at this level, shard indexing backpressure doesn’t change the current allocated memory for that shard.
+                    Default is 0.85.
+- `upper` (Number) Specify the upper occupancy limit of the allocated quota of memory for the shard.
+                    If the total memory usage of a shard is above this limit, shard indexing backpressure increases the current allocated memory for that shard.
+                    Default is 0.95.

+<a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter"></a>
+### Nested Schema for `opensearch_user_config.opensearch.shard_indexing_pressure.primary_parameter`

+Optional:

+- `node` (Block List, Max: 1) (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter--node))
+- `shard` (Block List, Max: 1) (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter--shard))

+<a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter--node"></a>
+### Nested Schema for `opensearch_user_config.opensearch.shard_indexing_pressure.primary_parameter.node`

+Optional:

+- `soft_limit` (Number) Define the percentage of the node-level memory threshold that acts as a soft indicator for strain on a node.
+                            Default is 0.7.

+<a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure--primary_parameter--shard"></a>
+### Nested Schema for `opensearch_user_config.opensearch.shard_indexing_pressure.primary_parameter.shard`

+Optional:

+- `min_limit` (Number) Specify the minimum assigned quota for a new shard in any role (coordinator, primary, or replica).
+                            Shard indexing backpressure increases or decreases this allocated quota based on the inflow of traffic for the shard.
+                            Default is 0.001.